Azure/counterfit/counterfit/targets/cart_pole/README.md

 # Hands-on Hacking of Reinforcement Learning Systems

 ## The instructions below should enable you to start attacking reinforcement learning systems using Counterfit.
-You will first need to install Counterfit using the [installation instructions](https://github.com/Azure/counterfit/blob/attackingRL/README.md).
+These instructions work on Linux.

 ### OpenAI gym, which we are using for our reinforcement learning target, normally has some kind of visual pop-up window.
 This is fine for running locally, but if you are running this code on a server, you will want to run it headless.<br><br>

+### To install counterfit:
+1. Install Anaconda.
+2. Clone this repository: `git clone -b attackingRL --single-branch https://github.com/Azure/counterfit.git`
+3. cd counterfit
+4. conda create --yes -n counterfit python=3.8.8
+5. conda activate counterfit
+6. pip install -r requirements.txt

 ### To start counterfit normally:
 1. `cd counterfit`